Coins of the Swiss franc

 The original series of coins introduced in 1850 consisted of nine denominations.

-To this were added three denominations of gold coins, 10, 20 and 100 francs, between 1897 and 1925.
+To this were added three denominations of gold coins, 10, 20, and 100 francs, between 1897 and 1925, following the standards of the Latin Monetary Union.

 The 1 and 2 centimes coins were retired from circulation in 2007 and 1978, respectively.

 The gold coins have never been officially retired, but they are not in circulation as their gold value far exceeds their denomination.
 Therefore, there remain seven different denominations in circulation, as listed above.